lalebdi/lalebdi/README.md

 - 🔭 I’m currently working on a new social media app.
 - 🌱 I’m currently learning Python & Django.
 - 👯 I’m looking for new challeneges.
-- 🤔 I’m looking for help with design ideas.
+- 🤔 I’m looking for help with new social media features.
 - 💬 Ask me about JavaScript, Java and React.
 - 📫 How to reach me: LinkedIn.
 - 😄 Pronouns: She/her.